-There are three categories\ of rotations: Foundations 1, Foundations 2, and Electives.
+There are three categories of clinical rotations: Foundations 1, Foundations 2, and Electives.

-- Foundations 1 rotations are scheduled by the regional coordinators with approval by the RAD/DSME and typically occur in the assigned region. - Students and coordinators work together in the scheduling of Foundations 2 rotations. - Scheduling of Elective Rotations is the responsibility of students allowing for tailoring of learning to individual interests and positioning to match to residency.
+- 1. Foundations 1 rotations are scheduled by the regional coordinators with approval by the RAD/DSME and typically occur in the assigned region. - In the event a Foundations 1 rotation cannot be completed during the first eight blocks of Year 3 (i.e., Foundations 1 Pediatrics rotation must be completed in May to meet the COCA GME requirement), the empty block created should be filled with an in-region elective rotation. - 2.
+Students and coordinators work together in the scheduling of Foundations 2 rotations. - 3.
+Scheduling of Elective Rotations is the responsibility of students allowing for tailoring of learning to individual interests and positioning to match to residency.